SegiH/WatchList/README.md

 These options are available in Settings:

+Visible Sections - All of the sections except for WatchList can be hidden or shown.
+Tap on an empty area under Visible Section to show a section.

 Dark Mode - Toggle dark or light mode.
 This is on by default.

-Show WLI - When you add a movie or show, it will be added as a WatchList Item record.
-The WatchList Item is hidden by default but can be show by enabling this toggle.

 Archived - If you add a WatchList record and decide not to continue watching the movie or TV show, you can archive that WatchList record.
 The WatchList record will not be visible any more in WatchList.
 If you want to find it again, enable the "Archived" toggle.